Is there anything I can do to make the birth less painful?

 Having a baby takes its toll physically and emotionally, even when the birth is relatively straightforward and at term.

 If your baby is born prematurely then you also have a whole range of other stresses to contend with - not least, worrying about the health of your baby.
 You may also be grieving for the birth that you'd envisaged and the healthy baby you'd expected to have.

 It is natural to feel distressed in your situation, so don't try to bottle it up - just recognise what you are feeling.
 With time, the feelings will become easier to bear.
 You can then start to focus on what you can do to become more involved in your baby's care.

 - Pain EJ, Lang AJ et al (2006) Anxiety sensitivity as a predictor of labor pain, European Journal of Pain, Vol 10, No 3, p263-70

 Moving you both to a specialist neonatal unit may be the safest option if your baby is likely to be born very prematurely.
 This is known as 'in utero transfer' as they are effectively making sure your baby is in the best place for her care while she is still in your womb.

 In many cases the symptoms of early labour turn out to be something else, so you may not be in labour.
-Even if you feel convinced that your baby is on his way, the healthcare team will still want to carry out a number of checks to be certain that you are in labour.

 Giving birth is one of the most life-changing experiences you'll ever have, but it doesn't always go as planned, especially when your baby is premature.